lwhite1/dabooDb/README.md

 # dabuDB

-DabuDB is a simple, pure Java document store.
+DabuDB is a simple, pure Java, in-memory document store.

 It's in development.
 You shouldn't use it for production until the 1.0 release is final.

-DabuDB is named after my daughter, who thought her name was "Dabu" when she was very young - thanks to her big brother.
+DabuDB is named after my daughter, who thought her name was "Dabu" when she was little - thanks to her big brother.
 Love you both.

 Here's a rough roadmap: